raspberrypilearning/remote-control-buggy/en/step_5.md

 sudo pigpiod
 ```

-If you want to **pigpio daemon** to automatically start at boot also run the following:
+If you want to the **pigpio daemon** to start automatically at boot also run the following:

 ```bash
 sudo systemctl enable pigpiod